 The customer journey structure remains exactly the same as ever.
 What has profoundly changed is how people interact with businesses and information throughout that journey.

 Many traditional marketing and service delivery options are no longer relevant, or even possible.
 If we thought the 90s and the 00s ushered in the ‘digital revolution’ – we haven’t seen anything yet.

-The next 3-6 months are going to see a dominating move to digital in almost every way we interact with businesses.
+We are witnessing a dominating move to digital in almost every way we interact with businesses.
 It’s the businesses who adapt to this mass migration who will ultimately thrive.

 More Online Resources to Help your Business Fight COVID-19: